c4cs/c4cs.github.io/_commands/tools/dc.md

 <!--more-->

 ### Usage
-This is the output from the help options
+This is the output from the help options.

 ~~~ bash
 Usage: dc [OPTION] [file ...]